 An agency's alteration of a hearing examiner's finding of facts without conferring with the hearing examiner violated sub.
 (2) and rendered the decision procedurally defective.
 The altered findings, implicitly addressing the issue of the subject's credibility on a critical issue, logically related to the ultimate determination and violated due process.
 Epstein v.
 Benson, 2000 WI App 195

 , 618 N.W.2d 224

 Under sub.
-(2), if the decision of the administrative agency varies in any respect from that of the ALJ, the agency is required to provide an explanation of the basis for each variance, but there is no requirement that the agency indulge in the elaborate opinion procedure of an appellate court.
+(2), if the decision of the administrative agency varies in any respect from that of the administrative law judge, the agency is required to provide an explanation of the basis for each variance, but there is no requirement that the agency indulge in the elaborate opinion procedure of an appellate court.
 Sub.
 (2) provides for no opportunity to be heard before the agency when a hearing examiner conducts the original hearing.
 Each party has the opportunity to file objections to the proposed decision.
 The agency may direct whether such argument shall be written or oral.
 Daniels v.
 Chiropractic Examining Board, 2008 WI App 59

 , 309 Wis.
 2d 485

 Sub.
 (5) requires the use of a hearing examiner if an examining board member participates in the decision to commence a proceeding against a licensee but does not require such use if a board member is involved only in the investigation.
 66 Atty.
 Gen. 52.

 Discussing circumstances under which a hearing examiner has the power to entertain a motion to dismiss proceedings.
 68 Atty.
 Gen. 30.